mozilla/mig/doc/api.rst

 	- `actionname`: filter results on string action name, accept `ILIKE` pattern

-	- `after`: return results recorded after this RFC3339 date, depends on type:
+	- `after`: return results recorded after this RFC3339 date.
+If not set, return results for last 10 years.
+Impact on search depends on the type:

 		- `action`: select actions with a `validfrom` date greater than `after`.
-Default is last 7 days.
 		- `agent`: select agents that have sent a heartbeat since `after`.
-		  Default is last 7 days.
 		- `command`: select commands with a `starttime` date greated than `after`.
-Default is last 7 days.
 		- `investigator`: select investigators with a `createdat` date greater than `after`.
-Default is last 1,000 years.

 	- `agentid`: filter results on the agent ID

 	- `agentname`: filter results on string agent name, accept `ILIKE` pattern

 	- `before`: return results recorded before this RFC3339 date.
-If not defined, default is to retrieve results until now.
+If not set, return results for the next 10 years.
+Impact on search depends on the
+	  type:

 		- `action`: select actions with a `expireafter` date lower than `before`
 		- `agent`: select agents that have sent a heartbeat priot to `before`